A.

 C. Ethics or moral philosophy is a branch of philosophy that "involves systematizing, defending, and recommending concepts of right and wrong behavior".
 The field of ethics, along with aesthetics, concerns matters of value; these fields comprise the branch of philosophy called axiology.
 Ethics seeks to resolve questions of human morality by defining concepts such as good and evil, right and wrong, virtue and vice, justice and crime.
 As a field of intellectual inquiry, moral philosophy is related to the fields of moral psychology, descriptive ethics, and value theory.

-From Ancient Greek word ἠθικός / ēthikós: "relating to one's character", root word ἦθος / êthos: "character, moral nature".
+ἠθικός / ēthikós: "relating to one's character", root word ἦθος / êthos: "character, moral nature".

 (definitions based on Wikipedia entries)